 African market outlook

 There is a global tendency to switch to online shopping and non-cash payments.
-And this is not surprising given how quickly and in what volume and range Internet services are flourishing.
-Some countries give up cash painlessly and rapidly, while others are conservatively afraid and hesitant.
-This process’s swiftness and willingness usually depend on the experience and sophistication of the country’s technologies.
+This is not surprising given how quickly and in what volume and range Internet services are flourishing.

 - Nigeria is the leader in e-commerce.
-Almost 90% of internet users are potential buyers and one-third shop within the African continent.
+Almost 90% of internet users are potential buyers, and one-third shop within the African continent.
 Several payment systems operate in the region.
-The most used are PayPal due to its high-level security of payment processes and Interswitch InternetPay.
-It is worth noting that many systems perform operations only with the appropriate e-mail and a particular bank account.
-Basically, customers value transaction reliability the most, for they fear becoming another victim of fraud.
+The most used are PayPal due to its high-level security, Interswitch, and InternetPay.
+It is worth noting that many systems perform only with the appropriate e-mail and a particular bank account.
+Basically, customers value transaction reliability the most, for they fear becoming a victim of different types of fraud.
+Despite the widespread adoption of electronic payment methods, cash remains the dominant form of payment in Nigeria.

 - Kenya is the undisputed leader in terms of money transfer system development.
 Today, almost all adults in Kenya use M-Pesa by Safaricom to transfer money, pay for utilities, and pay in shops, cafes, restaurants, gas stations, etc. This payment method is convenient because the transfer is carried out instantly, is relatively inexpensive, and is available to everyone with a mobile phone.
 It has also become an excellent solution for small businesses — any company can open a business account and accept payments from its customers and counterparties.
 Withdrawing cash from the system is also easy — one can receive the money within a few minutes from any of the 150,000 agents throughout the country.